THE TRAINING CENTER Handbook

 _ All teachers have the right to ask that hats or caps be removed while in their classroom.

-_ Pull-over sweatshirts and sweaters may NOT be worn.
-With or without hoods, Zip-up or button-up jackets and sweaters may be worn as long as they are free from graphics and writing.
-TTC has hoodies for sale which meet dress code approval.
+_ Pull-over sweatshirts/hoodies and sweaters may NOT be worn.
+Zip-up or button-up jackets and sweaters may be worn with the TTC shirt as long as they are free from graphics and writing.
+TTC has hoodies and sweatshirts for sale which meet dress code approval.

 _ No shorts may be worn.